GEOMEAN

 number2 (Optional) | Additional numbers or ranges of values for which you want to calculate the geometric mean.
 Up to 255 arguments can be provided. |

-About GEOMEAN 🔗
+About GEOMEAN π

-Examples 🔗
+Examples π

-Suppose you have a dataset of values representing the growth rates of an investment over four periods: 10%, 5%, -3%, and 8%.
-To calculate the geometric mean for these values, use the formula: =GEOMEAN(1.1, 1.05, 0.97, 1.08).
-This will yield the average growth rate across the periods.
+To find the geometric mean of investment growth rates over four periodsβ10%, 5%, -3%, and 8%βuse the formula: =GEOMEAN(1.1, 1.05, 0.97, 1.08).
+This will calculate the average growth rate across these periods.

-Notes 🔗
+Notes π

-Questions 🔗
+Questions π

 While the AVERAGE function calculates the arithmetic mean by summing values and dividing by the count, the GEOMEAN function computes the geometric mean by multiplying values and taking the nth root, where n is the count of values.
 The GEOMEAN function is suited for calculating average growth rates over multiple periods.